armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

-Getting Started with C/C++ Development Tools for ARMstrap Boards, Eclipse Edition
+Getting Started with C/C++ Development Tools for Armstrap Boards, Eclipse Edition
 =================================================================================

 Overview
 --------

-This guide outlines how to create C/C++ projects using the C/C++ Development Tools for ARMstrap boards using Eclipse, build an ELF executable from your project source code, run and debug the executable on your ARMstrap target.
+This guide outlines how to create C/C++ projects using the C/C++ Development Tools for Armstrap boards using Eclipse, build an ELF executable from your project source code, run and debug the executable on your Armstrap target.

 While this specific document shows screenshots for Apple Mac OSX, the steps are verified to work on both Microsoft Windows and Ubuntu Linux machines as well.